brainy-minds/Jterator/README.md

     ```bash
     export MATLABPATH=$MATLABPATH:$HOME/jterator/src/matlab
     ```
-No you should be ready to go.
+Now you should be ready to go.

 Pipeline